eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 ## Alternatives

-- Do not change the information architecture, but only
+- Do not change the IA.
+Only update documentation within the existing IA as part of the [documentation update project](https://github.com/eslint/eslint/issues/16365).

 <!--
     What other designs did you consider?
 Why did you decide against those?